How to integrate SAP SuccessFactors (including the Learning module) with Sapho version 4.3 or greater

 Prerequisites for the Learning module

-1: Get your company ID
+1: Get your Company ID and Client ID

 Log in the SAP SuccessFactors Learning administration environment for your tenant and go to System Admin > Configuration > OAuth Token Server.